| Postcode South | |

 Into the city ....

-I was not at all surprised by now to have difficulty finding my route to Spaniorum Hill, one which turned out to be up a tiny alley and through children’s play area and then out across fields again.
-I crossed a minor road and then reached the base of the hill.
-The ascent was quite steep, but presented no problems and was actually a pleasant part of the walk; I had been stuck in saturated and low-lying land all day and this climb felt like an escape from it, so I started forward eagerly.
-Within twenty minutes of leaving the pub, I was at the top of the hill and looking back at the way I had come and then forwards towards Bristol.
-I was also able to gaze out to sea from here, where I was surprised to be able to view the island of Flatholm as the Bristol Channel opened out into the sea.
-Two horses were up here with me and they whinnied for my attention while I did some filming, but would come no nearer when I spoke to them.
-The trek down from the hill was swift and took me along the edge of woodland of something called the Community Forest.
-From here, a track led to a lane which brought me to my second motorway of the day; the M5.
-As before, I stopped to consider my progress and do a bit of filming and then sauntered on along the lane on the other side of the motorway.
+I was not at all surprised to have difficulty finding my route up Spaniorum Hill, which turned out to involve a tiny alley, a children's play area and then open fields again.
+I crossed a minor road, reached the base of the hill and started up eagerly.
+I had been stuck in flat, saturated lowland all day and the climb felt like an escape from it.
+Within twenty minutes I was at the top, looking back at the morning's ground and forward toward Bristol, and out to sea where the island of Flatholm appeared as the Bristol Channel opened up.
+Two horses were up here with me and whinnied for attention while I filmed, but would come no nearer when I spoke to them.
+The descent was swift, along the edge of woodland belonging to something called the Community Forest.
+A track led to a lane, then my second motorway of the day — the M5.
+I stopped to consider my progress, filmed, then walked on along the lane on the other side.

 No room at the inn ....